Methods and Measures

 In addition to the native measures typically included in mouse-tracking packages, I have worked to adapt a growth-curve modeling method often utilized in bacterial growth sciences to demarcate when in time the decision process began.
 Through this process, I calculate the time of initial correct categorization (TICC), or the point in time when the participant begins moving relatively closer to the target than the distractor.
 The TICC reflects when the initial automatic response is either or when the initial “incorrect” response is weakened to the point of being overcome.
 While, AUC plays out over the entire length of the response process and is likely susceptible to other influences (i.e., attempts at control), the lag time reflects initiation of movement toward the correct response as reflecting when in time the decision is made.

-Below is some work from that lab that has used mouse-tracking.
+Some work from the lab that has used mouse-tracking:

 Eye movement is an action that often occurs involuntarily in response to outside stimuli.
 Such movements are the result of an interaction between perceptual and cognitive processes.
 Tracking the movement and fixation of the eyes following the presentation of a stimulus allows researchers to index various levels of cognition and track attentional responses to different types of stimuli.
 Eye tracking can act both diagnostically by quantifying a participant’s visual processes, or interactively, responding to the actions of the participant.